DiegoPrestesGit/login-page-backend/README.md

 * [x] configure Insomnia with all the routes and facilities and goodies and resources that will help me in the development process
 * [x] configure the password for more security: encrypt and delete the password typed by the user
 * [x] create the auth user route
+* [x] use the "ShowUserDTO" to retun the users in the routes that is not used yet

 </br>